EugeneLIU2000/Quantum-Algorithms-for-IPR-estimation/README.md

 This repository contains:

-Simulation for Fig.4 in OAT.ipynb
+Simulation and data for Fig.4 in OAT.ipynb

-Simulation for Fig.5 in PXP.ipynb
+Simulation and data for Fig.5 in PXP folder

-Simulation for Fig.6 in AKLT.ipynb
+Simulation and data for Fig.6 in AKLT folder

 Exemplary codes and experimental data for Fig.7 in OAT_experiment folder

-Figures are included in Figures folder